moby/moby/docs/sources/articles/runmetrics.md

 simple in comparison.
 CPU metrics will be found in the `cpuacct` controller.

-For each container, you will find a pseudo-file `cpuacct.stat`{.docutils .literal}, containing the CPU usage accumulated by the processes of the container, broken down between `user` and
+For each container, you will find a pseudo-file `cpuacct.stat` .literal}, containing the CPU usage accumulated by the processes of the container, broken down between `user` and
 `system` time.
 If you’re not familiar with the